Joint Food and Safety Service Business Plan 2024 to 2025

 Requests for service

 Buckinghamshire Council has established Safety Advisory Groups, the purpose of which is to collate information about an event to enable the emergency services to gauge its potential impact upon the local community, to identify beforehand any issues or concerns which may potentially arise and to give advice to event organisers.
-In 2021 to 2022 in excess of 250 consultations were considered for a variety of events.
+In 2023 to 2024 300 consultations were considered for a variety of events.

 In addition, the team is now responsible for the issuing of the General Safety Certificate for the Designated Sports Ground at Wycombe Wanderers Football Club and chair the statutory Safety Advisory Group for this stadium.
 The team has also been extensively involved in the inspection of food vendors and the hospitality provision at Silverstone Circuit during the F1 British Grand Prix and MOTO GP along with associated camping provision for attendees.